catsital/pyccoma/README.md

 ## Disclaimer

 Pyccoma was made for the sole purpose of helping users download media from [Piccoma](https://piccoma.com) for offline consumption.
-This is for personal use only, do not use this tool to promote piracy.
+This is for private use only, do not use this tool to promote piracy.